backstage/backstage/docs/backend-system/architecture/03-services.md

 ## Service Factory Customization

 When declaring a service factory you may also want to make the export the building blocks of the implementation itself.
 This is to allow for further customization of the service implementation through code, beyond what is possible with static configuration, without the need to re-implement the entire service from scratch.
-For example, we might export our example `DefaultFooService` class, while moving construction to a static factory method to make it easier to evolve:
+For example, we might export our example `DefaultFooService` class, while moving construction to a static `create` factory method to make it easier to evolve:

 ```ts
 export class DefaultFooService {